On damping of Rabi oscillations in two-photon Raman excitation in cold $^{87}$Rb atoms: Experimental

 The laser cooled $^{87}$Rb atoms from a magneto-optical trap (MOT) were launched in vertical upward direction in an atomic fountain geometry using the moving molasses technique \cite{singh}.
 The experiments were performed on cold $^{87}$Rb atoms in $|5 \ ^2S_{1/2}, F = 2\rangle$ ground hyperfine state.
 The temperature of atom cloud before launch was $\sim$ 40 $\mu$K and number of atoms was $\sim 5\times 10^7$.
 To generate a pair of Raman beams, a diode laser system was locked at frequency $\nu_L$, which was $\sim$ 12 MHz blue detuned from the peak of the cross-over transition $C_{13}$ in the D2-line of the $^{87}$ Rb atom.
 Using this laser beam, an electro-optic phase modulator (EOM) operating at $\nu_{RF} =6.835$ GHz was used to generate the frequencies $\nu_L$ and $\nu_L+ \nu_{RF}$.
 The output from the EOM was passed through an acousto-optic modulator (aligned in double-pass configuration) operating at a frequency of 350 MHz.
 This resulted in the generation of emissions at frequencies as $\nu_L$ + $\nu_{RF}$ - 700 MHz and $\nu_L$ - 700 MHz, which served as Raman beams ($R_1$ and $R_2$).
 In this arrangement, a frequency detuning of 476 MHz from $|5 \ ^2P_{3/2}, F' = 1\rangle$ level was achieved for both the Raman beams, as shown in Fig.~\ref{fig:Energy level SRT}.
 Both the Raman beams were linearly polarized and with polarization direction perpendicular to each other.

 The motivation for this experiment was to estimate the Rabi frequency for two-photon Raman transition, which is required for estimation of duration of $\pi$-pulse for Raman pulse atom interferometry.
 In the experiments, we have used linearly polarized counter-propagating Raman beams with their polarizations in mutually perpendicular directions.
 The Raman beams were applied on the atom cloud after $\sim$ 5 ms of the launching in vertical upward direction.
 An absorption probe beam, resonant to cooling transition of $^{87}$Rb atom, was aligned horizontally at a height of $\sim$ 9 cm from the MOT center in the path of atoms moving in the upward direction.
 The absorption of this probe beam was recorded to know the population in $F=2$ hyperfine state after applying the Raman beams pulse.
-The probe absorption signal (PAS) was recorded for different values of pulse duration of the Raman beams and for three different values of total power (7.5 mW, 9.5 mW and 11.5 mW) in the Raman beams, as shown in Fig.~\ref{fig:Rabi Oscillation}.
-The PAS (proportional to population in $F=2$ state) shows Rabi oscillations with increase in the duration of the Raman beams, as shown in Fig.~\ref{fig:Rabi Oscillation}.
+The probe absorption signal (PAS) was recorded for different values of pulse duration of the Raman beams and for three different values of total power (7.5 mW, 9.5 mW and 11.5 mW) in the Raman beams.
+The results of these measurements are shown in section~\ref{sec:Results and discussion}.

-The duration of $\pi$-pulse, i.e. the duration of Raman beams for maximum population transfer from $|5 \ ^2S_{1/2}, F = 2\rangle$ to $|5 \ ^2S_{1/2}, F = 1\rangle$, can be estimated from the data shown in Fig.~\ref{fig:Rabi Oscillation}.
-The values of $\pi$-pulse durations are $\sim$ 13 $\mu$s, $\sim$ 11 $\mu$s and $\sim$ 10 $\mu$s for the total Raman beam power of 7.5 mW, 9.5 mW and 11.5 mW respectively.
-It can be noted from the figure that the amplitude of the oscillations gets reduced as the pulse duration of Raman beams is increased.
-This damping of Rabi oscillations could be due to various decoherence mechanisms, which are investigated in the present work using a theoretical model presented in the next section.